marcofavorito/my-bookshelf/README.md

 ## What?
-You'll find many textbook, papers, articles, blog posts, readings and similar in the field of Computer Science and related.
+You'll find many textbooks, papers, articles, blog posts, readings and similar in the field of Computer Science and related.
 You might find also documents about topics like Math, Physics and other scientific fields, as well as non-scientific ones like economics and philosophy.